ANZCOR Guidelines

 arrow icon

-• If the person is able to follow simple commands and swallow safely, we recommend that first aid providers administer 15-20 grams glucose tablets (4 - 5 x 4 gram glucose tablets) for treatment of symptomatic hypoglycaemia.1, 3, 4, 5 [ILCOR CoSTR 2020 strong recommendation, very low certainty of evidence] If glucose tablets are not available, we suggest administering:
+• If the person is able to follow simple commands and swallow safely, ANZCOR recommends that first aid providers administer 15 to 20 grams glucose tablets (4 to 5 x 4 gram glucose tablets) for treatment of symptomatic hypoglycaemia [CoSTR 2020, strong recommendation, very low certainty of evidence].3,,4,,5

 • Skittles® (20 to 25 candies)

-If the person deteriorates, does not improve with treatment, is seizing or is unconscious, call for an ambulance.
+• If the person deteriorates, does not improve with treatment, has a seizure or is unconscious, call for an ambulance and stay with the person.

-• If the person is unresponsive and not breathing normally, commence resuscitation following the Basic Life Support Flowchart [Refer to ANZCOR Guideline 8].
+• If the person is unresponsive and not breathing normally, commence resuscitation following the Basic Life Support Flowchart [ANZCOR Guideline 8].

 Insulin Pumps